Brunswick Square: Layout

 Brunswick Square and Mecklenburgh Square and Coram's Fields are jointly listed Grade II on the Register of Historic Parks and Gardens.

 History

 What is now the square (apart from the longer of the two roads bounding it and sharing in its name which is older) including the nearer part of buildings facing it was originally part of the grounds of the Foundling Hospital.
 It was planned to be leased for housebuilding, along with Mecklenburgh Square, to raise funds for the hospital in 1790.
-Brunswick Square, named after Caroline of Brunswick, was finished first, being built by James Burton in 1795–1802; none of the original houses remain.
+Brunswick Square, named after Caroline of Brunswick, was finished first, being built by James Burton in 1795–1802; none of the original houses remains.

 The bronze sculpture of a child's mitten, by Tracey Emin, sits on top of one of the railings outside the Foundling Museum.

 In literature, arts and the media

 In Jane Austen's Emma, John and Isabella Knightley live in Brunswick Square.

 In William Makepeace Thackeray's Vanity Fair, Mr. Osborne lives in Brunswick Square.